 “Atha Yoga Anushasanam”

 Atha means now, and Anushasanam is the Sanskrit word for discipline.
 The first sutra in the book Yoga Sutras says that ‘Now is the discipline of Yoga.’
 This sutra promotes that Yoga is not only for the wellness of one’s body and mind, but it is a way of living.
+Several ancient hindu scriptures as the Yoga Sutras, detail the importance of Yoga and Meditation.

 As of 2021, the roots of Yoga date back to nearly 5000 years ago, when it began to gain popularity in India.
 Followers of Hinduism and Buddhism have been ardent practitioners of Yoga since its inception.